We serve as a unique forum for businesspeople to support common-sense solutions, education, and effective governance.

-DemBiz typically meets on the first Friday of every month from 7:30-9 a.m.
+DemBiz typically meets on the second Friday of every month from 7:30-9 a.m.

 DemBiz recently revised their Bylaws.
 To read more click here.

 Continue reading →DemBiz membership is open to anyone 18 years old and up who completes a membership application and pays the annual dues.
 Membership benefits include: special pricing for our monthly breakfasts, voting rights to elect our Board of Directors, and the ability to determine which candidates our PAC supports.